EliotBD03/EliotBD03/README.md

 </h4>

 - Belgian CS student at the university of Mons 💻
-- was studying in 한국 as an exchange student 🇰🇷
+- Was studying in 한국 as an exchange student 🇰🇷
 - Loves doing exercises such as boxing 🥊 or bouldering 🧗
 - Likes to know more about Physics or Mathematics ⚛️